tamrinotte/dorker/README.md

 ![Dorker](https://raw.githubusercontent.com/tamrinotte/dorker/main/app_images/dorker_logo.png)

 Dorker is an advanced reconnaissance tool that automates the use of Google Dorks to discover publicly exposed sensitive information related to a target.
-It supports both domain-based and personal/company/event name-based queries, provides progress feedback, takes screenshots of search results, and includes stealth optimizations when running in headless mode.
+It supports both domain-based and personal/company/event name-based queries, provides progress feedback, takes screenshots of search results.

 <br>